TI-Toolkit/tokens-wiki/tokens/variance(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>list</kbd>, `MATH`, `8:variance(`
 <hr>

-The `variance(` command finds the sample variance of a list, a measure of the spread of a distribution.
+The <tt>variance(</tt> command finds the sample variance of a list, a measure of the spread of a distribution.
 It takes a list of real numbers as a parameter.
 For example:

 ```ti-basic
 :Prompt L1